NOW AVAILABLE: Building Plans & Kits for ARRIBA

 An 18-part video series that shows how this boat comes together will be available to all Off Center Harbor members.
 OCH members also have access to two other epoxy/plywood boatbuilding series, plus two more series on how to use epoxy, totaling about 80 OCH-produced videos.
 The OONAGH series was filmed at Hylan & Brown boat shop, with Kit Macchi, one of their skilled crew doing the actual building.
 Episodes of the video series will be released this fall and winter (2020-2021).

-Click below for a visual diagram of the parts that come with the kit:
+Below is a visual diagram of the parts that come with the kit: